Tiny-Earth/DemoSite/site/src/design.md

 - Inform how you engage with your students
 - Define how you want students to engage with the content and each other

 This module asks you to reflect on your commitments and apply a course design framework called “backward design”.
-Other modules provide suggestions for activities, assessments, and other considerations to fill out the course learning experiences.
+Other modules provide suggestions for activities, assessments, and other considerations that influence the learning experiences within the course.

 ### Effective Design of STEM Courses